-China-EU relations on knife edge after sanctions
+China-EU relations on knife-edge after sanctions

 "By following the US' suit, the EU has forgotten one thing: the tit-for-tat contest between China and the US is a result of serious consideration, and any possible result will make the world quiver with its consequences", it said on Monday, quoting a Chinese academic called Cui Hongjian.

-Meanwhile, the EU sanctions also covered two Libyans, two North Koreans, two Russians, one official from South Sudan, and an entity from Eritrea.
+Meanwhile, the new EU sanctions also covered two Libyans, two North Koreans, two Russians, one official from South Sudan, and an entity from Eritrea.

 The Libyan militia chiefs were named over a massacre in the town of Tarhuna.